ckoratam/OracleAPEX/workshops/apex-en/README.md

     -   [Oracle VM Virtual Box](http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html) - Download Oracle VM Virtual Box and then import the [Database Application Development Appliance](http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html) which includes Oracle Database 12c, Application Express and a number of labs pre-installed.

 -   Download the lab source files from [GitHub Page](https://github.com/ckoratam/OracleAPEX-Curriculum).
-Alternatively, download the Oracle Application Express Curriculum zip file from [https://apex.oracle.com/education](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-education-2517914.html) and then extract the **apex-course-labs.zip** file into your working directory.
+Alternatively, download the **apex-curriculum-3681867.zip** file from [https://apex.oracle.com/education](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-education-2517914.html) and then extract the **apex-curriculum-labs** folder into your working directory.
+The apex-curriculum-3681867.zip file also includes the apex-curriculum-ppts folder.
+This folder contains the slide decks for all of the lessons in this course material.
+Note that the slide decks for the lessons are not hosted on this GitHub page.

 ## IMPORTANT:
 - The Lab documentation is **best viewed** by using the HOL's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/apex-en/).
 Once you are viewing the HOL's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**